Baryon asymmetry from dark matter decay

 {\bf The framework:} In order to realise the idea, we consider the four BSM fields as shown in table \ref{tab:Lepto1}.
 The scalar field $\Phi$ with non-zero lepton number plays the role of the AD field.
 The Dirac fermion $\chi$, stabilised by a $Z_2$ symmetry, plays the role of DM.
 The other two scalars $H_2, S$ assist in transferring the dark sector asymmetry partially to the lepton sector via forbidden decay of DM.

 The relevant part of the Lagrangian is given by

 with $L$ being the SM lepton doublet.
 While these interactions conserve $U(1)_L$, the scalar potential of the AD field explicitly breaks it due to $\mu^2 \Phi^2$ term.
-In addition to its quadratic and quartic terms, the AD field also has non-minimal coupling to gravity $\mathcal{L}_{\rm inf} (\Phi,R)=-\frac{1}{2} \left( M_P^2 + \xi |\Phi|^2 \right)R$ which generate the successful inflationary cosmology \cite{Bezrukov:2007ep}.
+The AD field also has non-minimal coupling to gravity $\mathcal{L}_{\rm inf} (\Phi,R)=-\frac{1}{2} \left( M_P^2 + \xi |\Phi|^2 \right)R$ which reproduces the successful inflationary cosmology \cite{Bezrukov:2007ep}.
 The cosmic evolution of $\Phi$ leads to a non-zero lepton asymmetry which then gets transferred to DM sector from $\Phi \rightarrow \chi \chi$ decay.
 The decay products namely, $\chi$ can reheat the universe instantaneously due to efficient annihilations.
 The forbidden decay of DM $\chi \rightarrow L H_2$ is allowed at high temperatures leading to partial transfer of dark sector asymmetry into leptons.
 At the same time, the symmetric part of DM annihilates away leaving only the asymmetric part.
 At a later epoch, the transfer of DM asymmetry to leptons via decay gets kinematically forbidden while the transfer via scattering remains negligible throughout due to the suitable choice of parameters.
-The lepton asymmetry thereby generated gets transferred into baryon asymmetry via sphalerons.
 This is summarised in the schematic diagram shown in Fig. \ref{fig:1}.
 As shown in this schematic diagram, successful realisation of the idea in this particular setup relies upon the following criteria. \begin{itemize} \item $\chi \rightarrow L H_2$ is forbidden below a critical temperature $T_{\rm cr}$.
 At $T>T_{\rm cr}$, this decay is allowed, transferring the dark asymmetry partially to lepton sector above sphaleron decoupling temperature. \item If the interaction $Y_\nu \overline{L} \tilde{H_2} \chi_R$ is in equilibrium, then asymmetry can be transferred via scattering too, without relying on finite temperature effects required for decay.
 This requires Yukawa coupling $Y_\nu$ to be tiny such that asymmetry gets transferred dominantly via decay while keeping the scattering out-of-equilibrium throughout. \item For $T< T_{\rm cr}$, $H_2$ can start decaying into $\chi, L$.
 Since $H_2$ is complex, it can be asymmetric due to the production from $\chi$ at $T> T_{\rm cr}$.
 In order to ensure that late decay of $H_2$ does not washout the lepton asymmetry, $ H_2 \leftrightarrow H^\dagger_2$ type of interactions should be efficient at $T \sim T_{\rm cr}$. \end{itemize}